cavidano/cheetah-2020/wp-content/plugins/threewp-broadcast/readme.txt

 * <a href="https://broadcast.plainviewplugins.com/addon/comments/">Comments</a> adds support for broadcasting of comments.
 * <a href="https://broadcast.plainviewplugins.com/addon/custom-field-attachments/">Custom Field Attachments</a> allows post custom field containing attachment IDs to be broadcasted correctly.
 * <a href="https://broadcast.plainviewplugins.com/addon/custom-field-posts/">Custom Field Posts</a> allows post custom field containing post IDs to be broadcasted correctly.
+* <a href="https://broadcast.plainviewplugins.com/addon/custom-field-terms/">Custom Field Terms</a> allows post custom field containing taxonomy term IDs to be broadcasted correctly.
 * <a href="https://broadcast.plainviewplugins.com/addon/delete-before-broadcast/">Delete Before Broadcast</a> deletes duplicate and similar child posts on each blog before broadcasting.
+* <a href="https://broadcast.plainviewplugins.com/addon/gutenberg-attachments/">Gutenberg Attachments</a>: Modify attachment IDs found in Gutenberg blocks to match their equivalent attachments on each blog.
+* <a href="https://broadcast.plainviewplugins.com/addon/gutenberg-menus/">Gutenberg Menus</a>: Modify menu IDs found in Gutenberg blocks to match their equivalent attachments on each blog.
+* <a href="https://broadcast.plainviewplugins.com/addon/gutenberg-posts/">Gutenberg Posts</a>: Modify post IDs found in Gutenberg blocks to match their equivalent attachments on each blog.
+* <a href="https://broadcast.plainviewplugins.com/addon/gutenberg-terms/">Gutenberg Terms</a>: Modify taxonomy term IDs found in Gutenberg blocks to match their equivalent attachments on each blog.
 * <a href="https://broadcast.plainviewplugins.com/addon/hreflang/">Hreflang</a> adds support for <a href="https://en.wikipedia.org/wiki/Hreflang">SEO-friendly hreflang html tags</a>.
 * <a href="https://broadcast.plainviewplugins.com/addon/keep-child-status/">Keep Child Status</a> keeps the status of post children to private, pending, published, draft, no matter the status of the parent.
 * <a href="https://broadcast.plainviewplugins.com/addon/link-before-broadcast/">Link Before Broadcast</a> attempts to find unlinked children on each child blog during broadcast.